 Cherry Compounds That Fight Inflammation

 Studies performed on cherries, and those with inflammation proved that cherries were just as effective and safer than prescription drugs to fight muscle inflammation, and cherries come with no health risks as medications do.
 Apparently, certain compounds in cherries protect against inflammation-related diseases ranging from cancer to metabolic syndrome, diabetes, and even Alzheimer’s.
 They’ve even been shown to have a 65 percent lower rate of mortality when a cup is eaten per day!

 Cherries also fight oxidative stress that can cause muscle and joint pain.
 Cherries are also one of the most recommended foods for those with exercise-related muscle pain.
 Use a few cherries in your post-workout smoothie or use them as a form of a healthy dessert.
 You can also eat them for breakfast if you wake up sore in the mornings after a hard workout or strenuous day.

 Cherries and Your Sleep

 Cherries are also one of the best foods to promote melatonin production in the body.
 This hormone is necessary for not just sending you to sleep but also helping you stay asleep and wake up around the same time each day.
-It helps set your internal clock so that your sleep health becomes more regulated.
+It helps to set your internal clock so that your sleep health becomes more regulated.
 A good night’s rest isn’t just important for your busy days, but also so your body can recover properly overnight, and to prevent excess cortisol (stress) that can lead to heart disease, weight gain, and even muscle and joint pain.

 Cherries and Your Weight